World News | Iran: US Must Lift Sanctions Before It Lives Up to Nuke Deal | LatestLY

-“If (the US) wants Iran to return to its commitments, it must lift all sanctions in practice, then we will do verification … then we will return to our commitments,” state TV quoted Ayatollah Ali Khamenei as saying.
+“If (the US) wants Iran to return to its commitments, it must lift all sanctions in practice, then we will do verification … then we will return to our commitments,” state TV quoted Ayatollah Ali Khamenei as saying, in his first comments on the matter since Biden took office.

+Biden rejected the idea in a “CBS Evening News” interview taped Friday and airing Sunday.

+He was asked if the US will lift sanctions first in order to get Iran back to the bargaining table.

 “This is the definitive and irreversible policy of the Islamic Republic, and all of the country's officials are unanimous on this, and no one will deviate from it,” Khamenei added Sunday, reiterating Iranian leaders' previous remarks that the US must ease its sanctions before Iran comes back into compliance.